saihaj/TheUltimateMovieDB/backend/README.md

   - `/:movie`
     - Returns a movie
   - `/reviews/:movie`
     - Returns array of reviews.
+Only name of user is sent.
 See [movie review schema](./src/models/movie.ts).
   - `/rating/:movie`
     - Returns array of reviews.
 See [movie rating schema](./src/models/movie.ts).
 ### POST